Kevin Smith Announces New ‘He-Man’ Series As A Netflix Original Anime

 Since then, the franchise has seen games, comic books and many other iterations in various media.
 There was even a live-action movie in 1987 starring Dolph Lundgren as He-Man.
 A live-action reboot is currently being developed by Sony Pictures, starring Noah Centineo in the role of He-Man.

-He-Man Is Perfectly In Kevin Smith’s Wheelhouse
+This Project is Perfectly in Kevin Smith’s Wheelhouse

 Especially when that franchise happens to be one he loves to begin with.

-But What About She-Ra, The Princess Of Power?
+But What About She-Ra, The Princess of Power?

 The one disappointing aspect of this bit of news is that the new Masters Of The Universe: Revelation series will be a continuation to the 1980’s animated show.
 Smith explained in his announcement that the story of the new series will resolve unfinished arcs from that original series.